This post may contain affiliate links. Please read our disclosure policy.

 Use these instructions to make the perfect classic doughnut glaze every time!
 Further details can also be found in the recipe card below.

-If your powdered sugar is particularly lumpy, it helps to sift it prior to mixing it in.
+If your powdered sugar is particularly lumpy, it helps to sift it prior to adding it in your mixture.

 Chef Lindsey’s Recipe Tip